 Modern women – both young and old – are beset with media messages conveying an unrealistic and unattainable ideal of beauty at almost every turn.
-Because of this, many women and girls are lured into altering their hair, their face and/or their bodies in attempts to conform to these false ideals.
+Because of this, many women and girls are lured into altering their hair, their face and/or their bodies in attempts to conform to these false ideas.

-Haircare is one area where women can obsess about having the latest and greatest hair style.
+Haircare is one area where women can obsess about having the latest and greatest hairstyle.
 It is easy to fall into the trap of altering one’s locks by coloring it constantly, using products full of chemicals, or frequently changing up the style with the use of high heat.

 If you’re like most women, you are guilty of at least one of these.
 As a result, however, you are probably suffering from dry, damaged and weak hair.